A cosmopolitan city famed for its nightlife, bohemian atmosphere and beautiful surroundings, Brighton is a great place to be a student.

-All our English language pre-sessional programmes are based at the Falmer campus.
+All of our English language pre-sessional programmes are based on the Falmer campus.
 The campus is on the edge of the South Downs National Park, just four miles from Brighton seafront.

 With around 7,000 students based here, we've invested £60 million in this campus in the last 10 years, equipping it with outstanding modern facilities.

 Over 600 students live in Great Wilkins and Paddock Field halls of residence, both within walking distance.
 There are a number of areas of Brighton that are popular with students a short cycle or bus ride away.

 - a sports centre with a fitness suite,

 - a sports hall with six badminton courts.